This post may contain affiliate links, from which we earn an income.

 Venture out to the brilliantly kitsch Tivoli Gardens for the Christmas market and winter wonderland that even the most responsible of adults will enjoy.

-After the fun fair, find a sauna to warm up the traditional way (perhaps skip jumping in the canal afterward) and then head for Nyhavn, where the colorful houses stand out in stark contrast to the grey skies and icy water.
+After the fun fair, find a sauna to warm up the traditional way (perhaps skip jumping in the canal afterward) and then head for beautiful Nyhavn, where the colorful houses stand out in stark contrast to the grey skies and icy water.

-RELATED POST – One Day Copenhagen Itinerary – Map, Tips & Guide,
+RELATED POST – One Day Copenhagen Itinerary – Map, Tips & Guide

 Edinburgh, Scotland